Are you having relationship problems due to Facebook or Instagram? Or any other social media platform for that matter?

-Let's take a look at a few specific examples of Facebook - other platforms - problems that might mean more (or less!) than first meets the eye...
+Let’s take a look at a few specific examples of Facebook problems that might mean more (or less!) than first meets the eye…

-The posting and tagging of photos on social networking sites causes all kinds of problems.
+Posting and tagging photos on social networking sites cause all kinds of problems.
 I can understand that you feel really upset if your partner appears to have done any of the following:

 It’s understandable that you may have been shocked, annoyed or terribly hurt by what you’ve seen.
 Therefore, this is what you need to do…